exasol/virtual-schemas/doc/dialects/db2.md

 ## Supported Capabilities

-The DB2 dialect handles some casts in regards of time data types and functions.
+The DB2 dialect handles implements specific casts for time data types and functions.

 ## Casting of Data Types

-* `TIMESTAMP` and `TIMESTAMP(x)` will be cast to `VARCHAR` to not lose precision.
+* `TIMESTAMP` and `TIMESTAMP(x)` is cast to `VARCHAR` to not lose precision.
 * `VARCHAR` and `CHAR` for bit data will be cast to a hex string with double the original size
 * `TIME` will be cast to `VARCHAR(8)`
 * `XML` will be cast to `VARCHAR(DB2_MAX_LENGTH)`
 * `BLOB` is not supported

-Casting of Functions
+## Casting of Functions

 * `LIMIT` will replaced by `FETCH FIRST x ROWS ONLY`
 * `OFFSET` is currently not supported as only DB2 V11 support this natively